vikas3045/vikas3045.github.io/_posts/2023-09-18-leetcode-121-best-time-to-buy-and-sell-stock.md

 Return the maximum profit you can achieve from this transaction.
 If you cannot achieve any profit, return 0.
     </a>
     <p style="display:none;">
-        In order to naively solve this question, we'll have to:
+        In order to solve this question in a brute-force way, we'll have to:
     </p>
 </p>